-- a) The Township may consider the development of a Community Planning Permit System (CPPS), formerly known as the Development Permit System, if deemed appropriate and if it is demonstrated that the achievement of the policies of this Plan can be more easily attained if such a system was in place. - b) If a CPPS is proposed for all or part of the Township, an Amendment to this Plan shall be required to: - i) Identify the Community Planning Permit Area; - ii) Set out the scope of any delegation and authority and limitations; - iii) For each Community Planning Permit Area, describe the municipality's goals, objectives and policies in proposing a CPPS; - iv) Set out types of conditions that may be included in the Community Planning Permit By-law; - v) Set out types of criteria that may be included in the Community Planning Permit By-law for evaluating discretionary uses and variations; - vi) Identify additional information and material requirements for a CPPS application; - vii) Exempt any class of development or use of land from the complete information and material requirements; and, - viii) Include policies related to the provision of specified facilities, services or matters in exchange for a specified density or height of development or increases in density or height.
+- a) The Township may consider the development of a Community Planning Permit System (CPPS), formerly known as the Development Permit System, if deemed appropriate and if it is demonstrated that the achievement of the policies of this Plan can be more easily attained if such a system was in place.
+Where this Plan requires implementation through a Zoning By-law, implementation of this Plan shall also occur as applicable through a Community Planning Permit By-law and/or a Community Planning Permit if a Community Planning Permit By-law applies instead. - b) If a CPPS is proposed for all or part of the Township, an Amendment to this Plan shall be required to: - i) Identify the Community Planning Permit Area; - ii) Set out the scope of any delegation and authority and limitations; - iii) For each Community Planning Permit Area, describe the municipality's goals, objectives and policies in proposing a CPPS; - Set out types of conditions that may be included in the Community Planning Permit By-law; - v) Set out types of criteria that may be included in the Community Planning Permit By-law for evaluating discretionary uses and variations; - vi) Identify additional information and material requirements for a CPPS application; - vii) Exempt any class of development or use of land from the complete information and material requirements; and, - viii) Include policies related to the provision of specified facilities, services or matters in exchange for a specified density or height of development or increases in density or height.